tm-craggs/city-notes/Year 1/Operating Systems/Lecture Notes/10 - Network Security.md

 	- A function D : K (C -> M) That is, for each k ∈ K, Dk is a function for generating messages from ciphertexts.
 		- Both D and Dk for any k should be efficiently computable functions.

+- An encryption algorithm must provide this essential property
+- Given a ciphertext  c ∈ C, a computer can compute m such that Ek(m) = c only if it possess k
+	- Thus, a computer holding k can decrypt ciphertexts to the plaintexts used to produce them, but a computer not holding k cannot decrypt ciphertexts.
 ## Further Topics

 ## Wrap Up